pleiby/fastai_PDL4Coders/Notes on fastai - Practical Deep Learning for Coders 2022.md

 #### Observations
 - Cleaning the data and getting it ready for your model are two of the biggest challenges for data scientists; they say it takes 90% of their time.
 The fastai library aims to provide tools that make it as easy as possible.
-- Insight: best to do data cleaning after initial training
+- Insight: best to do data cleaning after initial training ("before you clean the data, train the model")
 - No Need for Big Data: After cleaning the dataset using these steps, we generally are seeing 100% accuracy on this task.
     - the common complaint that you need massive amounts of data to do deep learning can be a very long way from the truth!
+    - if you do need more data, can do Data Augmentation (synthetic data), e.g. with `RandomResizedCrop`

 ## Saving the Model and Using the Model for Inference